flokoe/bash-hackers-wiki/docs/commands/builtin/caller.md

 ## Notes

 -   `caller` produces no output unless used within a script that's run from a real file.
-It isn\'t particularly useful for interactive use, but can be used to create a decent `die` function to track down errors in moderately complex scripts.
+It isn't particularly useful for interactive use, but can be used to create a decent `die` function to track down errors in moderately complex scripts.
     `{ bash /dev/stdin; } <<<$'f(){ g; }\ng(){ h; }\nh(){ while caller $((n++)); do :; done; }\nf'`